pathakshashank17/google-err/README.md

 # google-err v1.0.0
-Google your errors and/or queries directly from console.
+Search the web for your errors and/or queries directly from console.

 # Installation
 Global installation is recommended.
 Using npm: <br>